carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 And let's run some `str` functions over it, like [`strlen`](http://php.net/strlen), [`substr`](http://php.net/substr), and [`str_split`](http://php.net/str_split).

-Before we get any code, let's think about what that output should be.
+Before we get to any code, let's think about what that output should be.

 Let's count `char`s...